alexharri/website/posts/canvas-to-ascii.md

 );
 ```

-Which we can use to perform nearest-neighbor lookups with a sampling vector:
+We can now perform nearest-neighbor lookups on the $k$-d tree:

 ```ts
 const result = kdTree.findNearest(samplingVector);